supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 Create a `Makefile`:

-    # Calculate word frequencies.
+    # Count words.
     isles.dat : books/isles.txt
             python wordcount.py books/isles.txt isles.dat

-Add information on the Makefile's structure as comments:

-    # Make comments
-    # target: dependency1 dependency1 dependency2 ...
-    # TAB rule1
-    # TAB rule2
-    # TAB rule3
-    # TAB ...

-Make terminology:
+Makefile's structure:

+* # denotes comments.
+* `isles.dat` is a target.
-* Target - a 'thing' to be built.
+  - Some 'thing' to be built.
-* Dependencies - other 'things' that 'thing' depends upon.
+* `:` separates targets from dependencies.
+* `books/isles.dat` is a dependency.
+  - Some 'thing' that is needed to build the target.
+* `python wordcount.py books/isles.txt isles.dat` is an action.
-* Actions - commands to run to build the target ('thing'), or update it.
+  - A command to run to build the target ('thing'), or update it.
   - Actions are indented using TAB, not 8 spaces.
   - A legacy of Make's 1970's origins.